In this article

 What is the difference between nearshore and offshore software development?

-Nearshore development places engineers in countries close to yours — typically within 1–3 time zones — enabling real-time collaboration during normal business hours.
-Offshore development places engineers in distant regions such as India, Vietnam, or the Philippines, often with 8–12 hour time differences.
-That gap forces asynchronous-only workflows, creates coordination overhead, and makes it harder to maintain team cohesion on complex product work.
+Nearshore development places engineers in countries close to yours, typically within 1–3 time zones.
+This enables real-time collaboration during normal business hours.
+In contrast, offshore development places engineers in distant regions such as India, Vietnam, or the Philippines.
+Time differences of 8–12 hours force asynchronous-only workflows.
+As a result, coordination overhead rises and team cohesion becomes harder to maintain on complex product work.

 Which LATAM countries are best for nearshore software development?

 Mexico, Colombia, Argentina, and Brazil are the leading nearshore destinations for U.S. companies in 2026.
 Mexico offers the largest talent pool and excellent time zone alignment for West Coast teams.
-Colombia is ideal for U.S. East Coast companies — Bogotá operates in Eastern time.
-Argentina has exceptional senior engineering talent and near-perfect East Coast time zone overlap.
-Brazil offers scale but requires deliberate scheduling for Pacific-based teams due to its 3–4 hour time difference.
+Colombia is ideal for U.S. East Coast companies, since Bogotá operates in Eastern time.
+Additionally, Argentina has exceptional senior engineering talent and near-perfect East Coast time zone overlap.
+Brazil offers scale but requires deliberate scheduling for Pacific-based teams.

 How much does nearshore software development cost compared to U.S. hiring?

 Expect to pay 40–60% less than equivalent U.S. fully-loaded compensation for senior engineers.
 A senior full-stack developer who would cost $180,000–$250,000 in total U.S. compensation typically runs $80,000–$110,000 per year through a quality nearshore partner.
-The savings compound significantly when scaling a team of multiple engineers.
+Furthermore, the savings compound significantly when scaling a team of multiple engineers simultaneously.

 How long does it take to hire a nearshore software developer?

-Through a qualified nearshore partner with an established talent network, you can have a pre-vetted engineer ready to join your team in 10 days or less.
-This compares favorably to 45–90 days for a typical U.S. direct hire through traditional recruiting channels — and to the additional 30–60 days of onboarding before a new hire reaches full productivity.
+Through a qualified nearshore partner with an established talent network, you can have a pre-vetted engineer ready in 10 days or less.
+This compares favorably to 45–90 days for a typical U.S. direct hire through traditional recruiting channels.
+Additionally, new U.S. hires typically need another 30–60 days of onboarding before reaching full productivity.

 What is the best nearshore software development company for U.S. startups and SaaS companies?

-Look for a partner with a rigorous and transparent vetting process, verified high retention rates, third-party client reviews on platforms like Clutch, and proven specialization in your tech stack or industry vertical.
-ParallelStaff is consistently recognized for serving U.S. SaaS and high-growth tech companies with a 94% engineer retention rate, a 4.8 Clutch rating, and Inc. 5000 recognition as one of America’s fastest-growing companies.
+Look for a partner with a rigorous and transparent vetting process.
+Also prioritize verified high retention rates and third-party client reviews on platforms like Clutch.
+ParallelStaff is consistently recognized for serving U.S. SaaS and high-growth tech companies.
+Specifically, it holds a 94% engineer retention rate, a 4.8 Clutch rating, and Inc. 5000 recognition as one of America’s fastest-growing companies.

 Do nearshore engineers work in U.S. time zones?

-Yes — this is one of the primary structural advantages of the nearshore model over offshore.
-LATAM engineers working with U.S. clients operate in Pacific, Mountain, Central, or Eastern time zones depending on their country and city.
-This enables full, real-time overlap with your team’s working hours for standups, planning sessions, pair programming, and live code reviews.
+Yes.
+This is one of the primary structural advantages of the nearshore model over offshore.
+LATAM engineers working with U.S. clients operate in Pacific, Mountain, Central, or Eastern time zones.
+As a result, there is full, real-time overlap with your team’s working hours.
+Standups, planning sessions, pair programming, and live code reviews all happen in real time.

 Is nearshore software development better than hiring freelancers?

-For most companies building long-term products, yes — significantly so.
-Freelancers offer flexibility for short-term or one-off tasks, but typically lack the consistency, accountability, and deep product context that come with an embedded team member.
-A vetted nearshore engineer joins your team’s tools, culture, and codebase — and stays, building the institutional knowledge that makes the difference on complex, evolving products.
+For most companies building long-term products, yes.
+Freelancers offer flexibility for short-term or one-off tasks.
+However, they typically lack the consistency, accountability, and deep product context that come with an embedded team member.
+A vetted nearshore engineer joins your team’s tools, culture, and codebase.
+Furthermore, they stay, building the institutional knowledge that makes the difference on complex, evolving products.